Why it's doneBy Mayo Clinic Staff

 Family therapy can be useful in any family situation that causes stress, grief, anger or conflict.
 It can help you and your family members understand one another better and bring you closer together.

-- Qualifications and FAQs.
-American Association for Marriage and Family Therapy. http://www.aamft.org/imis15/Content/About_AAMFT/Qualifications.aspx/.
-Accessed July 18, 2011.
+- Marriage and family therapists: The friendly mental health professionals.
+American Association for Marriage and Family Therapy. http://www.aamft.org/iMIS15/AAMFT/Content/Consumer_Updates/Marriage_and_Family_Therapists.aspx.
+Accessed Aug.
+21, 2014.

 - Family therapy can help: For people in recovery from mental illness or addiction.
 Substance Abuse and Mental Health Services Administration. http://store.samhsa.gov/product/Family-Therapy-Can-Help-For-People-in-Recovery-From-Mental-Illness-or-Addiction/SMA13-4784.
 Accessed Aug.
 21, 2014.

 - Psychotherapies.
 National Institute of Mental Health. http://www.nimh.nih.gov/health/topics/psychotherapies/index.shtml.
 Accessed Aug.
 21, 2014.